The many lives of the Soviet lunar landing engine

 Design of the Block E propulsion system

 To increase the reliability of Block E, the one-chamber 11D411 main engine was supplemented with a 11D412 backup engine with two combustion chambers located on the sides of the main nozzle.
-Four vernier engines were also clustered around the main and backup nozzles of the LK, as evident from existing photos and surviving hardware.
+Four additional nozzles were also clustered around the main and backup nozzles of the LK, as evident from existing photos and surviving hardware.
 (809)

 Together, the two engines formed the propulsion system designated 11D410.
 Both engines burned a mix of unsymmetrical dimethyl hydrazine and nitrogen tetroxide.
 The hypergolic propellant components guaranteed their easy storage during a lunar expedition lasting at least 11 or 12 days.